sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images.

-.. method:: image.xor(image)
+.. method:: image.b_or(image)

-   Logically XORs this image with another image.
+   Logically ORs this image with another image.

    ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).